 Assessed Level of No Risk Low Risk Medi um Risk High

 Risk: Risk

 VRMP in place?
-Yes / No Has there heen Yes / No
+Yes / No Has there an FGC?
+Yes / No

-VIXIVII III PIGOC : 1037140 an FGC?
-DOCTI 100 7 140

-Has a Mapping Yes / No ld part Yes / No
+Has a Mapping Yes / No Is the chi • Yes / No

-Meeting taken place? of a peer •
+Meeting taken place? of a peer of childre 0 1

-of childre n .

 identified

-being at r
+being at exploitati

-Llas the shill be as exploitation on?

 Has the child been

 discussed at MACE previously?

 If so, please provide a

-summary of previous MACE
+summary of previous MACE actions / interventions.

-what is the main
+What is the main

-presenting issue(s):

-What is happening right now
+presenting issue(s): What is happening right now

 for the child that you are concerned about in relation

-to potential exploitation?

-(e.g., If the child is going missing, how often, where
+to potential exploitation? (e.g., If the child is going

-do they go missing to if
+missing, how often, where do they go missing to if

-known, what do missing episodes look like?)
+known, what do missing

+episodes look like?)
 Consider what the

 associated risk(s) are.

-What concern(s) are the presenting
+What concern(s) are

+the presenting

 issue(s) causing?
 What are you worried will

 happen to the child?

 What or who are

 protective factor(s) in the child's life?

-the child's life?

-TO BE COMPLETED IN NTERNALLY '.
+TO BE COMPLETED INTERNALLY:

-Screened By: Date: Has the referr MACE Pa anel
+Screened By: Date: Has the referral been accepted?
+Yes / No MACE Panel Date: If referral not accepted, please state why:

-been accepted Date:

-Yes / No)

-If referral not

-accepted, please

-state why:

-Appendix 9 Radicalisation Response Checklist
+Appendix 9: Radicalisation Response Checklist